JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 fig
 ````

-OK, now what if we want to plot geomitires on the same figure that are in a diffent Coordinate Reference System (CRS)?
+OK, now what if we want to plot geometries on the same figure that are in a different Coordinate Reference System (CRS)?

-Select out new source `CRS`: WGS 84 / UTM zone 10N coodinate system [EPSG:32610](https://epsg.io/32610)
+This is our new source `CRS`: the UTM (Universal Transverse Mercator) zone 10N [EPSG:32610](https://epsg.io/32610).
+It's a type of [transverse Mercator projection](https://en.wikipedia.org/wiki/Transverse_Mercator) (a cylindrical projection) that covers the west coast of the U.S. and some regions in Canada.

 ````@example creating_geometry
 crs2 = GFT.EPSG(32610)
 ````

-Create a polygon in the new coordinate systen (we're working in meters now, not lat/lon)
+Create a polygon in the new coordinate system (we're working in meters now, not lat/lon)
 ````@example creating_geometry
 r = 1000000;
 ϴ = 0:0.01:2pi;